 Acts as the main developer responsible for the heart of Haqq Network's software infrastructure.
 This includes the development of critical components like the Haqq Wallet and Launchpad.
 Moreso, Bored Gen's role extends far beyond code.
 With cutting-edge software solutions, they ensure seamless interactions within the HAQQ ecosystem, enhancing user experience and functionality.

 Future Development and Distribution

 Currently, Islamic Coin is listed on KuCoin centralized exchange.
-Core team is commiting to list ISLM token on top tier exchanges within the foreseeable future.
-Due to complexity of such a process we cannot provide estimations or guarantees in this regard, but we commit to update the community promptly and ahead of such listing through official channels.
+Core team is commiting to list ISLM token on top tier exchanges within foreseeable future.
+Due to complexity of such process

 At HAQQ Network, our alignment with UN-mandated Sustainable Development Goals (SDGs) is not just a checklist; it's a fabric woven into every facet of our operations.

 Starting with environmental sustainability, we've opted for a Proof-of-Stake (PoS) consensus mechanism.
 This not only lowers our carbon footprint but also ensures network security without sacrificing environmental responsibility.